Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 vagrant up
 ```

-In order to check the cluster status, connect to `t3m_athos` and login with the credentials `vagrant:vagrant`.
+In order to check the cluster status, connect to `t3m_athos` (Through Hyper-V GUI or SSH) and login with the credentials `vagrant:vagrant`.
 Now execute this:
 ```bash
 kubectl get nodes
 ```
+You can connect to any of the other nodes too using the same credentials.

 The command result should be something like:
 ```